Datsun 240z Vs 280z: Which One Is Best?

 In the late 1950s, a Japanese car manufacturer named Datsun decided to make a brave decision in challenging the Western world at the affordable sports car market for the first time.

-This car would be named the Fairlady, and despite having a unique appearance, its disappointing performance failed to tick the right boxes to compete on the American market.
+This car would be named the Fairlady, and despite having a unique appearance, its disappointing performance failed to tick the right boxes to compete in the American market.

 Refusing to fail, Datsun returned to the drawing board for a second attempt.
-This time they opted for a smaller, lighter, sleeker and more powerful alternative, which would eventually become a legend in the sports car world - the Datsun 240z.
+This time they opted for a smaller, lighter, sleeker, and more powerful alternative, which would eventually become a legend in the sports car world - the Datsun 240z, also known by many as the Nissan Fairlady Z.

 This incredible car was an instant success, and the humble S30 chassis later went on to change the face of racing, Japanese imports, and affordable driving thrills forever.

-With the 240z being Datsun’s answer to Toyota’s 2000GT, which ultimately to topple the market, the 240z quickly achieved worldwide success, also marking the birth of the infamous Fairlady family.
+With the 240z being Datsun’s answer to Toyota’s 2000GT, which ultimately toppled the market, the 240z quickly achieved worldwide success, also marking the birth of the infamous Fairlady family.

 Check out this 240/280 sound compilation video!